CatalystDevOrg/NEXT/README.md

 The primary programming language (example: Python) \
 The stack/framework in use (example PyGame) \
 For example, the paint program I am working on is called PaintApplication.Python.PyGame
+# Can I use these projects?
+Anyone and everyone may freely use the code for any purpose.